In this chapter:

 MenACWY-D can be concurrently administered with other vaccines in separate syringes and at separate sites,[35, 36, 37, 38] except for PCV13.
 MenACWY-D should preferably be administered at least four weeks after PCV13.
 This is because, when administered concurrently, there is possible blunting of the immune response to some of the pneumococcal serotypes.[39, 40] (see section 13.5.2 for recommendations in regard to high-risk children age under 12 months and section 4.3.3).

-MenACWY-T (MenQuadfi) is approved for use in New Zealand given as a single dose to individuals aged 12 months and over.
-It is anticipated to be available in early 2023 to replace Menactra.
+MenACWY-T (MenQuadfi) is given as a single dose to individuals aged 12 months and over.
+See Table 13.6 for schedules and dosing for certain special groups.

 A single booster dose may be given to adolescent and adults who have been primed with another MenACWY vaccine at least 4 years previously.
 There is currently no data available to indicate the need for or timing of a booster dose.